 Whenever someone makes a request for your credit report, it creates an “inquiry” on your account.
 These inquiries can come from a number of sources, including lenders deciding on your creditworthiness to employers checking your credit report.

 You may also get an inquiry when you rent a car, apply for a loan, or shop for a mortgage.
 Creditors pull your credit because they need to check your creditworthiness before doing business with you.

-A promotional inquiry, like the ones you receive for pre-screened offers of credit, normally stay on your report for up to 12 months.
+A promotional inquiry, like the ones you receive for pre-screened offers of credit, normally remain for up to 12 months.
 Accessing your own credit report creates an inquiry that stays on your credit report for up to six months, but does not affect your score.

 While each inquiry only drops your credit score by a few points, they can add up if you have a lot on your report.
 Not only that, they may alert lenders to the fact that you need capital, which could indicate a lending risk.